The 2021 Ecommerce Inventory Management Guide: Definition, Challenges, & Systems

 Having stock in the wrong place

 Does your company utilize multiple warehouses or fulfillment locations?
 If so, are you confident the inventory counts are consistent and accurate?
-When stock is in the wrong place, it can create a bottleneck in your supply chain and slow down the entire fulfillment process.
+When stock is in the wrong place, it can cause supply chain challenges by creating a bottleneck and slowing down the entire fulfillment process.
 It also costs more time and money to deliver products to your end-user when an inventory footprint is not optimized to match areas of high demand.

 Having inconsistent safety stock